freetonik/rakhim.org/_posts/2018-08-07-podcasting-is-not-walled.md

 And it works!
 For most people, RSS for podcasts don't exist, and a corporation is in charge of what they can listen to.

 [Last time](https://rakhim.org/2018/07/software-shouldnt-fail) I was talking about programmers' responsibilities when it comes to software reliability.
 Today I want to add: we, developers and software engineers, also have the moral responsibility to educate the public about the way the internet was supposed to be.
 Open, un-censorable, with underlying protocols put in place to ensure it's a forest, not a walled garden.

+**UPD:** some readers think I refuse to add my pocasts to iTunes/Google/Spotify etc. **I don't**.
+Both podcasts are already everywhere.
+The review process took days, and I wanted to share my podcasts with people sooner, so I tweeted about it and then receiving questions about iTunes, etc. I am not against curated catalogs, they bring value and help me promote my stuff free of charge.
+I am talking about the fact that companies made people think that these catalogs are the only sources of podcasts.